 Medical Research Matters to Kansas

 Research funded by the National Institutes of Health saves lives and improves the health of all Americans.
-In Kansas this year there are some 51,000 people with Alzheimer's disease and more than 3,500 people will die from cancer and over 2,200 people from heart disease.
+In Kansas this year there are some 53,000 people with Alzheimer's disease and 5,600 people will die from cancer and another 5,600 people from heart disease.
 These facts make NIH research particularly important.

 But did you know that NIH research also improves our economy in Kansas?

-Send a message to Kansas senators and representatives, urging them to improve the health and economic well-being of our state and to increase funding for the NIH now.
+Send a message to your senators and representative, urging them to improve the health and economic well-being of Kansas and to increase funding for the NIH again this year.